Airlines slash flights, freeze hiring as virus cuts travel

 The demand drop-off that began in Asia picked up steam in the U.S. about two weeks ago, when the virus spread outside Asia, notably to Italy.
 It has been felt equally among business and leisure travelers.

 The virus appears to be most dangerous among older people.
-The Associated Press reported this week that the White House overruled a plan by the Centers for Disease Control and Prevention to recommend that older and physically weak Americans be advised not to fly on commercial airlines because of the new virus, according to a federal official.
+The Associated Press reported over the weekend that the White House overruled a plan by the Centers for Disease Control and Prevention to recommend that older and physically weak Americans be advised not to fly on commercial airlines because of the new virus, according to a federal official.
+Instead, the CDC issued more nuanced advice, saying older people and those with health problems should avoid cruise ships, crowded places and “non-essential travel such as long plane trips.”

-American's CEO, Doug Parker, said the largest decline has been in tickets within seven days of departure, which are often bought by business travelers.
+American Airlines CEO Doug Parker said the largest decline has been in tickets within seven days of departure, which are often bought by business travelers.

 “That is absolutely driven by U.S. corporations putting in place travel advisories and travel restrictions and canceling travel,” he said.
 “Once we get to the point where corporate America is ready to travel again, that will come back.”